 If you have come this far reading, then definitely you are interested in meditation and you are on the journey to attain what is rightfully yours, ‘the inner peace and quiet’.
 Everything is set in the mind, the way you control it, the drifting thoughts, attention and concentration all are the process of meditation.
 The proper practice of meditation therefore enables us to gain a better primary connection to the greater reality that is the real source of everything we experience.

-It is the primary connection to this greater reality that provides us the greater awareness, perceptual abilities and powers of consciousness that would ordinarily remain unavailable, should our awareness remain only in touch with the “surface level” of reality.
-Our awareness, freed from identification with the particular activities of the “thinking mind,” is able to expand into a greater awareness of reality.
+It would be difficult to tap the greater awareness and consciousness unless we connect ourselves with the greater reality surpassing the “surface level” of reality.
 It is not easy for beginners, so do not elude at the very beginning.
 It does take time to concentrate on one thing as there are hundreds of thoughts that run in the mind, it is rather difficult to be blank and concentrate on nothing.
 Simply ‘nothing’ is what you have to think of while meditating.

 Meditation acts as a powerful tonic.
 It is a mental and nerve tonic as well.
 The holy vibrations penetrate all the cells of the body and cure diseases.
-Those who meditate save doctors’ bills.
-The powerful, soothing waves that arise during meditation exercise a benign influence on the mind, nerves, organs and cells of the body.
-The divine energy freely flows like oil from one vessel to another from the feet of the Lord to the different systems of the sadhakas.
+With the help of meditation you can save on doctors’ bills.
+The positive vibes emerging with meditation can soothe your mind and body alike.
 Non-attachment is not easy to attain either.
 You have to be determined to not allow any thing that can get you out of meditation.
 Of course, I’m not talking about the outer world, but your inner thoughts.
 Deep breathing and a right posture can help in attaining non-attachment.

 In the process of meditation, you mind has to concentrate and feel non-attached to anything in this world.
 Mindfulness is the next step after you control your mind by non attachment.
 It is a state of mind that helps witness the internal thoughts and experience a quiet sense within.
 Or you can say it is a relaxing experience that stabilizes your mental activity.